On the Endpoint Regularity in Onsager's Conjecture: Introduction

-The proof of Theorem~\ref{thm:mainThm} introduces a new method for optimizing the regularity that can be achieved by a general convex integration scheme.
-This method can be applied to give similar borderline regularity results in any known convex integration construction of H\"{o}lder continuous solutions in which power-losses of frequency in the estimates can be avoided.
-In particular, it can be used to establish borderline regularity for isometric embeddings as in \cite{deLSzeC1iso} (but not \cite{deLInSze}), for nondegenerate active scalar equations \cite{isettVicol}, for the $2D$ Monge-Amp{\`e}re equation \cite{lewPak2015convex}, and for the SQG equation \cite{buckShkVicSQG}, and in these cases the $\log \log |\De x|^{-1}$ term appearing in \eqref{eq:loglogborderbd} can be replaced by $1$.
-Additional motivation for our effort to optimize the regularity of the construction comes from potential applications to simulations of convex integration solutions, which one may expect to benefit from methods for optimizing the construction.
+The algorithm we develop to prove Theorem~\ref{thm:mainThm}, presented in Sections~\ref{sec:iterateMainLem}-\ref{sec:improveBorderline}, is the main novelty of our paper relating to the construction of solutions.
+Later on we will discuss theorems that elaborate a general theory of endpoint solutions.
+We expect that our algorithm can be adapted to give similar borderline regularity results in any known convex integration construction of H\"{o}lder continuous solutions in which power-losses of frequency in the estimates can be avoided.
+In particular, the method is likely to generalize to isometric embeddings as in \cite{deLSzeC1iso} (but not \cite{deLInSze}), to nondegenerate active scalar equations \cite{isettVicol}, to the $2D$ Monge-Amp{\`e}re equation \cite{lewPak2015convex}, and to the SQG equation \cite{buckShkVicSQG}, and in these cases the $\log \log |\De x|^{-1}$ term appearing in \eqref{eq:loglogborderbd} should be replaced by a large constant.
+It is hopeful that our algorithm for optimizing the regularity may also be useful for potential applications to simulating convex integration solutions.

-To achieve solutions with borderline regularity, it is crucial that the proof avoids losses of powers of the frequency in the estimates of the iteration scheme.
+To achieve solutions with borderline regularity, it is necessary that the proof avoids losses of powers of the frequency in the estimates of the iteration scheme.
 An important point in this regard is that the approach to the gluing construction taken in \cite{isettOnsag} obtains estimates that lose only a power of the logarithm of the frequency.
-These estimates require extending the timescale of the gluing beyond the standard timescale in the local existence theory for incompressible Euler, which would be inversely proportional to the $C^\de$ norm of the initial velocity gradient.
+These estimates require extending the timescale of the gluing beyond the standard timescale in the local existence theory for incompressible Euler, which would be inversely proportional to some $C^\a$ norm of the initial velocity gradient.
 (We note in contrast that the approach taken in \cite{BDLSVonsag} leads to power-losses in the frequency at several points in the proof.
 These occur both in the gluing and convex integration in parts of the proof where local well-posedness theory, Schauder estimates and Calder\'{o}n-Zygmund commutator estimates are employed.)
 Still there is one point in the proof in \cite{isettOnsag}, which occurs during the convex integration step, where one encounters a power-loss in frequency, and it is necessary to modify the convex integration part of the proof to obtain our borderline result.

 To avoid this power-loss, we adapt the strategy of \cite{IOnonpd} for localizing the convex integration method, which relies on two main modifications to the construction to gain the necessary estimate.
 The first point is to modify the construction using waves that are localized to small length scales and are each forced to obey the conservation of angular momentum in addition to the conservation of linear momentum.
 The second point is to make use of the family of operators developed in \cite{IOnonpd} that give compactly supported, symmetric solutions to the divergence equation when the necessary conditions for solving the symmetric divergence equation are satisfied.
 In combination, these modifications allow one to avoid the power-loss in frequency that had been present in \cite{isett} while enabling the authors to extend previous work of \cite{isett} on $(1/5-\ep)$-H\"{o}lder Euler flows to the nonperiodic setting of $\R \times \R^3$.
 Here we adapt these ideas to the present scheme to achieve an analogous improvement in our bounds.
 We note that it is important for this gain that we rely on the approach to the nonstationary phase estimate based on a parametrix and nonlinear phase functions introduced in \cite{isett}.